opencv/opencv/modules/core/doc/operations_on_arrays.rst

 To optimize this sample, consider the following approaches:

 *
-    Since :math:`\texttt{nonzeroRows} \ne 0`     is passed to the forward transform calls and since  ``A``     / ``B``     is copied to the top-left corners of ``tempA``     / ``tempB``     , respectively, it is not necessary to clear the whole ``tempA``     and ``tempB``     .
-It is only necessary to clear the ``tempA.cols - A.cols``     ( ``tempB.cols - B.cols``     ) rightmost columns of the matrices.
+    Since ``nonzeroRows != 0`` is passed to the forward transform calls and since  ``A`` and ``B`` are copied to the top-left corners of ``tempA`` and ``tempB``, respectively, it is not necessary to clear the whole ``tempA`` and ``tempB``.
+It is only necessary to clear the ``tempA.cols - A.cols`` ( ``tempB.cols - B.cols``) rightmost columns of the matrices.

+*
-* This DFT-based convolution does not have to be applied to the whole big arrays, especially if ``B``     is significantly smaller than ``A``     or vice versa.
+   This DFT-based convolution does not have to be applied to the whole big arrays, especially if ``B``     is significantly smaller than ``A`` or vice versa.
 Instead, you can compute convolution by parts.
 To do this, you need to split the destination array ``C``     into multiple tiles.
 For each tile, estimate which parts of ``A``     and ``B``     are required to compute convolution in this tile.
 If the tiles in ``C``     are too small, the speed will decrease a lot because of repeated work.
 In the ultimate case, when each tile in ``C``     is a single pixel, the algorithm becomes equivalent to the naive convolution algorithm.
 If the tiles are too big, the temporary arrays ``tempA``     and ``tempB``     become too big and there is also a slowdown because of bad cache locality.
 So, there is an optimal tile size somewhere in the middle.

 *
     If different tiles in ``C``     can be computed in parallel and, thus, the convolution is done by parts, the loop can be threaded.

 All of the above improvements have been implemented in :cpp:func:`matchTemplate` and :cpp:func:`filter2D` .
 Therefore, by using them, you can get the performance even better than with the above theoretically optimal implementation.
-Though, those two functions actually compute cross-correlation, not convolution, so you need to "flip" the kernel or the image around the center using :cpp:func:`flip` .
+Though, those two functions actually compute cross-correlation, not convolution, so you need to "flip" the second convolution operand ``B`` vertically and horizontally using :cpp:func:`flip` .

-See Also:
-:cpp:func:`dct`,
-:cpp:func:`getOptimalDFTSize`,
-:cpp:func:`mulSpectrums`,
-:cpp:func:`filter2D`,
-:cpp:func:`matchTemplate`,
-:cpp:func:`flip`,
-:cpp:func:`cartToPolar`,
-:cpp:func:`magnitude`,
-:cpp:func:`phase`

-.. index:: divide
+.. seealso:: :cpp:func:`dct` , :cpp:func:`getOptimalDFTSize` , :cpp:func:`mulSpectrums`, :cpp:func:`filter2D` , :cpp:func:`matchTemplate` , :cpp:func:`flip` , :cpp:func:`cartToPolar` , :cpp:func:`magnitude` , :cpp:func:`phase`

 divide
 ----------